-name If present, the returned list will contain only structures which names contain the specified string (case insensitive). permission If present, the returned list will contain only structures to which the REST API user has the specified access level (see page ).
-Must be equal to one of the names of the Permission Level enum constants, case-insensitive.
-NONE is treated in the same way as VIEW.
-Please note that Control permission is represented by the ADMIN enumeration constant. withPermission If true, permission rules will be included in the response.
-Default is false. withOwner If true, owner will be included in the response.
-Default is false. archived If true, the returned list can also contain archived structures.
-Default is false. limit If specified, must be a number.
-Defines the maximum number of structures to return.
+name If present, the returned list will contain only structures which names contain the specified string (case insensitive). permi ssion If present, the returned list will contain only structures to which the REST API user has the specified access level (see page 0).
+Must be equal to one of the names of the Permission Level 121 enum constants, case-insensitive.
+NONE 122 is treated in the same way as VIEW 123 .
+Please note that Control permission is represented by the ADMIN 124 enumeration constant. withP ermis sions If true, permission rules will be included in the response.
+Default is false. withO wner If true, owner will be included in the response.
+Default is false. arch ived If true, the returned list can also contain archived structures.
+Default is false.